Eye poke ends Bellator title fight after 25 seconds

 Referee Jason Herzog called a medical time out but Takahashi, who had won 10 fights in a row, was still struggling to see and the fight was deemed a no contest.

-The main event on the cross-promotional card at Saitama Arena did not disappoint however, as Bellator's Patricky 'Pitbull' Freire, 37, earned a third-round TKO win against Roberto 'Satoshi' de Souza in a Bellator lightweight grand prix quarter-final bout.
+The main event on the cross-promotional card at Saitama Arena did not disappoint however, as Bellator's Patricky 'Pitbull' Freire, 37, earned a third-round TKO win against Roberto 'Satoshi' de Souza in a Bellator lightweight grand prix quarter-final.

 Brazil's Freire, who lost the lightweight title via unanimous decision against Usman Nurmagomedov at Bellator 288, will face Russian Alexandr Shabliy in the semi-finals of the competition.